sagecodes/intro-machine-learning/README.md

 Use for **classification**

-k-NN finds the `k` number of nearest data points and makes a `educated` guess based on the classifications of the nearest datapoints.
+k-NN finds the `k` number of nearest data points and makes a `educated` guess based on the classifications of the nearest datapoint.

 ![iris](irisknn.png)